larowlan/vue3-for-react-devs/slides.md

 Notes:
 - Assume you're comfortable with either React or Vue
 - Or at least have an understanding of building with a component framework
-- We're looking at the composition API for Vue, not the options API
+- We're looking at the composition API for Vue, not the options API.
+We're also going to look purely at SFC with the script setup sugar.
 - And bear in mind you can add JSX support for Vue, to get even closer to React, but that's out of scope for today
 - There will be a lot of code